west0706/athena-workshop/labs/lab2.md

          FIELDS TERMINATED BY ','
          LOCATION 's3://nyc-yellow-trips/csv/'
 ```
+ - Navigate to Athena Catalog Manager and explore the database and table you've created
  - Finally, you are ready to run your first Athena query!
 Paste the following query into your query box, click ```Format Query``` and then ```Click Query```.
 Note the runtime of the query and amount of data scanned.

  ```